rh-ecosystem-edge/recert/docs/design.md

 certificate signed them, and a "subject" field, which tells you who the certificate was issued for.
 For non-root certificates, the issuer would usually be a root-certificate and the subject would usually be a domain name.
-For root-certificates, the "issuer" and "subject" fields are equal to the name of the CA.
+For root-certificates, the "issuer" and "subject" fields are both equal.
+Their value is simply the name of the CA.

-Once you trust a bunch of root certificate, any time you're presented with a non-root certificate, you can see check which other certificate issued (signed) that non-root certificate, and if that non-root certificate has been signed by a root certificate which you already trust, then you can also trust that the
+Once you trust a bunch of root certificates, any time you're presented with a non-root certificate, you can see check which other certificate issued (signed) that non-root certificate, and if that non-root certificate has been signed by a root certificate which you already trust, then you can also trust that the